 Child care will be one of your biggest expenses if you

 or your partner return to work.

-properly assess if returning to work will cover your childcare
+help you decide if returning to work will benefit you

 Contact the Department

 of Human Services to see if you're eligible for the Child Care

 Benefit or Rebate to help you pay for child care.